 The name Oswald isn’t very popular these days but was at its zenith a decade ago.
 Just like Franklin, Oswald is both a given name and surname.
 The name figures in Chaucer’s “Canterbury Tales” and Shakespeare’s “King Lear”.
 Oswald means ‘divine power’.

 Tennyson derives from the name Dennis.
 It means the ‘follower of Zeus’.
-This aristocratic name is famous not just in the US but in many other countries.
+This name is prominent not just in the US but in many other countries.

 Balthazar is the name of one of the Three Wise Men.
 The name has various spellings, one being Balthasar.
 The meaning of Balthazar is “Baal protects the King”.